 6. Not choosing a specialist event branding company

 Specialist event branding companies understand event organisers.
 They understand the deadlines, the logistics and the importance of quality.
-Branding companies supply custom branded products, they have done their research.
+Branding companies supply custom-branded products, and they have done their research.
 There should be no surprises.